Fig 1: Free Rig. Hook, bead and weight running on the line; plus lure of your choice. In this case a Berkeley Havoc Twintail Grub

 Another benefit is that due to the more vertical nature of free rig weights your lure can sit an inch or two further off bottom; the same as it might do with the jika rig.
 This enables us to straight retrieve the lure and feel the lead tapping the bottom as it goes.
 Several different presentations all with the same rig.
 I told you it was versatile.

 Another benefit is you get more feel from the weight as more of its mass is at the base and thus transmitting more information back to the angler.
-I swear I can feel more when lfishing it at close range but the further away you fish the less information you will get transmitted down the line.
+I swear I can feel more when fishing it at close range, but the further away you fish the less information you will get transmitted back to you.
 Use a tungsten weight and this will heighten the sensation even more.
 I like those below from nine7tungsten.
 I also like a weight with a small eye, preferably a swivel eye such as these:

 I prefer the cylinder style tungsten weights above as they get hung up less and provide more feel than a bomb style weight.
 These smaller eyed weights do not slip over the point of the hook should you not be using a bead to protect the knot and eye of the hook.